veganprimate/CotCPort/.github/ISSUE_TEMPLATE/bug-report---crash-report.md

 A clear and concise description of what you expected to happen.

 **Screenshots and crash dumps**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots here to help explain your problem.
-Crash dumps on Windows can be found under `%AppData%\Local\Octopath_Traveler0\Saved\Crashes` I am also fine with ordinary Nintendo Switch crash dumps.
+Crash dumps on Windows can be found under `%AppData%\Local\Octopath_Traveler0\Saved\Crashes`, on Linux there in the respective WINE prefix.

-**Platform (please complete the following information):**
+Nintendo Switch crash dumps are also acceptable.

+### Game version
+What version/build of **Octopath Traveler 0** are you using?

+### CotCPort version
+What version/build of the **CotCPort** are you using?
+Hard mode or normal mode?

+### Platform
-Which platform are you playing Octopath Traveler 0 on?
-(Steam/Microsoft Store/Switch/etc.)
+Which platform are you playing on?

+- [ ] Steam
+- [ ] Microsoft Store
+- [ ] Nintendo Switch
+- [ ] Other: `...`

+**Installed Mods**
+Are you using any mods besides the CotCPort?
+If yes, please list them or post a screenshot of your Paks/ folder.

-**Additional context**
+**Additional context/info**
-Add any other context about the problem here.
+Add any other context/info about the problem here.
+If the bug happens at a certain point in the story, attaching a save file would be greatly appreciated.